justincbagley/piranha/bin/MAGNET-1.2.0/README.md

 ## LICENSE

-All code within the PIrANHA repository, including MAGNET v1.2.0 pipeline code, is available "AS IS" under a 3-clause BSD license.
-See the [LICENSE](LICENSE) file for more information.
+All code within the PIrANHA repository, including MAGNET v1.2.0 pipeline code, is available 'AS IS' under a 3-clause BSD license.
+See the [LICENSE](https://github.com/justincbagley/piranha/blob/master/LICENSE) file for more information.

 ## CITATION